So how do you make strong, easy to remember passwords?

 That is the basic concept of making easy to remember strong passwords.
 You can now adapt the assembly sequence to something you like or prefer and straight away the passwords from the same three parts above will be completely different.

-Important things to remember with passwords:
+Important things to remember with strong passwords:

 - NEVER email passwords